-At December 31, 2012, the Company had a working capital surplus of \$1,491,858, as compared to working capital surplus of \$79,021 at December 31, 2011, an increase in working capital of \$1,412,837 for the year ended December 31, 2012.
-At December 31, 2012, the Company had cash and money market funds aggregating \$1,661,256, as compared to \$365,430 at December 31, 2011, an increase of \$1,295,826 for the year ended December 31, 2012.
-The increase in working capital and cash during the year ended December 31, 2012 was the result of the cash generated by the Company offering a 25% discount to warrant holders during May and June 2012 as an inducement to exercise their warrants for cash.
+At December 31, 2013, the Company had a working capital surplus of \$236,266, as compared to working capital surplus of \$1,491,858 at December 31, 2012, a decrease in working capital of \$1,255,592 for the year ended December 31, 2013.
+At December 31, 2013, the Company had cash and money market funds aggregating \$481,154, as compared to \$1,661,256 at December 31, 2012, a decrease of \$1,180,102 for the year ended December 31, 2013.
+The decrease in working capital and cash during the year ended December 31, 2013 was the result of cash utilized by the Company in its operating activities.

-The Company filed an IND application with the FDA on April 30, 2012, and on July 24, 2012, the FDA notified the Company that it would allow initiation of a Phase I clinical trial of LB-100.
+The Company filed an IND application with the FDA on April 30, 2012, and on July 24, 2012, the FDA notified the Company that it would allow initiation of a Phase 1 clinical trial of LB-100.
 The purpose of the clinical trial is to demonstrate that LB-100 can be administered safely to human beings at a dose and at a frequency that achieves the desired pharmacologic effect; in this case, inhibition of a specific enzyme, without being associated with toxicities considered unacceptable.
-The Phase I clinical trial of LB-100 will be carried out by a nationally recognized comprehensive cancer center beginning in the first quarter of 2013.
-The study is estimated to take from 18 to 30 months and cost approximately \$2,000,000.
+The Phase 1 clinical trial of LB-100 began in April 2013 with the entry of patients into the clinical trial, and is being carried out by a nationally recognized comprehensive cancer center.
+The Company estimates that the Phase 1 clinical trial will be completed within the next 12 to 21 months (sometime between March and December 2015) and will cost a total of approximately \$2,000,000, which will be paid to or through Theradex, the CRO responsible for the clinical development of LB-100.
+As of December 31, 2013, the Company has incurred \$278,721 of these clinical trial costs, which have been included in research and development expenses in the statement of operations for the year ended December 31, 2013.

-The Company believes that it currently has sufficient funds to continue the Phase I clinical trial of LB-100 and fund its operating plans through at least December 31, 2013.
-Accordingly, in late 2013 or early 2014, in order to continue to fund the Company's operations in 2014 and thereafter, it is likely that the Company will be required to raise additional capital.
-If cash resources are insufficient to satisfy the Company's cash requirements at that time, the Company would be required to scale back or discontinue its technology and product development programs, or obtain funds, if available, through strategic alliances that may require the Company to relinquish rights to certain of its products, or to discontinue its operations entirely.
+The Company believes that it has sufficient funds to continue with the Phase 1 clinical trial of LB-100 and to fund its operating plans through April 30, 2014.
+Accordingly, in 2014, in order to continue to fund the Company's operations, the Company expects to attempt to raise additional capital.
+Market conditions present uncertainty as to the Company's ability to secure additional funds.
+There can be no assurances that the Company will be able to secure additional financing on acceptable terms or at all.
+If cash resources are insufficient to satisfy the Company's cash requirements at that time, the Company would be required to scale back or discontinue its technology and product development programs and/or clinical trials, or obtain funds, if available, through strategic alliances that may require the Company to relinquish rights to certain of its products, or to discontinue its operations entirely.

 Operating Activities.
-For the year ended December 31, 2012, operating activities utilized cash of \$1,205,757, as compared to utilizing cash of \$1,359,667 for the year ended December 31, 2011, to support the Company's ongoing research and development activities.
+For the year ended December 31, 2013, operating activities utilized cash of \$1,180,102, as compared to utilizing cash of \$1,205,757 for the year ended December 31, 2012, to support the Company's ongoing research and development activities.

 Investing Activities.
-For the year ended December 31, 2012, investing activities consisted of \$344,995 being withdrawn from a money market fund.
-For the year ended December 31, 2011, investing activities consisted of \$1,249,877 being withdrawn from a money market fund.
+For the year ended December 31, 2013, investing activities consisted of a \$1 increase in money market funds from interest earned during the period.
+For the year ended December 31, 2012, investing activities consisted of a decrease of \$344,995 in money market funds.